taishi-i/awesome-ChatGPT-repositories/docs/README.en.md

  * [AI-Catalog](https://github.com/mehmetkahya0/ai-catalog) - Huge AI models catalog.
 A curated list of AI tools, platforms, and resources across various domains.
  * [Multi-Modality-Arena](https://github.com/opengvlab/multi-modality-arena) - Chatbot Arena meets multi-modality!
 Multi-Modality Arena allows you to benchmark vision-language models side-by-side while providing images as inputs.
 Supports MiniGPT-4, LLaMA-Adapter V2, LLaVA, BLIP-2, and many more!
  * [chatbot](https://github.com/zhaoyingjun/chatbot) - ChatGPT has popularized chatbots, and the mainstream trend has shifted to GPT-style models.
 This project is also keeping up with the times and will soon update to a GPT-style version.
 Based on this project and your own corpus, you can train your own desired chatbot for use in intelligent customer service, online Q&A, casual chat, and other scenarios.
+ * [WechatBotCMD](https://github.com/wechatapis/wechatbotcmd) - WechatBotCMD is an innovative project developed based on Python 3.11.
+By combining the ChatGPT model and the native WeChat API, it provides users with intelligent chatting, automatic drawing, automatic posting on Moments, automatic posting on Video Accounts, and other diverse API integration services, aiming to enhance daily communication efficiency and fun.

 ## Browser-extensions